cswclui/katacoda-scenarios-1/12factor-001/step02.md

 * `server.js` is the application code, which is a logic written in Node.JS and runs as an HTTP webserver.
 * `test` is the directory that has files that contains code for testing the application

-**Step 4:** Also, there a hidden file name, `.env` that contains environmental configuration setting that the applicatoin will use.
+**Step 4:** Also, there is a hidden file name, `.env` that contains environmental configuration setting(s) that the applicatoin will use.
 Let's confirm the file is there:

 `clear && ls -1Ap`{{execute}}